TheKliko/roblox-web-extension-template/readme.md

 - This extension has *not* been tested for compatibility with other extensions
 - This extension *will* break when Roblox decides to update their website
 - There are probably more efficient methods of doing this
+- This extension only covers the main site